afzafri/Waktu-Solat-API/README.md

 4. Contact Me : http://fb.me/afzafri

 ## Update
+- 08/04/18
+	- Update API v1 to return states names and zones
+	- Update the demo interface to use this updated API
 - 08/09/17
 	- Waktu Solat API v2, ```apiv2.php```
 	- This new version will be able to fetch prayer time data for the whole Year or by each month for chosen Zone